square/connect-api-examples/connect-examples/v2/node_subscription_revised/README.md

 ### Cleanup
 Delete the sandbox test account when you are done with this sample.
 If you would like to run it all again, create a new sandbox test account, update the access token in your `.env` and run the seed script again.
+Make sure the sandbox account is using the same APP Id as well, otherwise you will need to update the `REACT_APP_SQUARE_APP_ID` value as well.